PTPells/maybeuseful/src/posts/Forgetting.md

 layout: layouts/post.njk

 ---
-Sometimes, I look through the "Memories" Apple Photos presents to me and I'm delightlyfffully surprsied by how quickly I can place myself back in the meoment a picture was taken with.
+Sometimes, I look through the "Memories" Apple Photos presents to me and I'm delightuflly surprsied by how quickly I can place myself back in the moment a picture was taken within.

-This feeling of is part relief, "Sigh, I still do remember things."
+This feeling is part relief, *"Sigh, I still do remember things."*

-ThisThe fear of I feel a bit uncomfortinablnk it's this is a real fear I cararr

-This feeling is part relief from the fear I carry.
-The fear that I am forgetting more than I used to.

-I notice this fear when I try to recall something that seems to be just beyond my "grasp."

-The curious thing is that this fear, for me, often surfaces around information, abstract things
+This fear of forgetting often surfaces for me when I encounter new information, a new feeling, anything abstract really.

+In these moments, I've developed a reflex to document that thing before it has the opportunity to slip through my grasp and become unretrievable.

+Curiously, when I look around the at the objects that surround me in the room I'm sitting in right now, I'm flush with memories.

+*What gives?
+These physical objects have naturally accrued meaning and become rich stores of memories I can retrieve.
+Where might this fear of forgetting be coming from?*

-Although, what I’m coming to realize or wonder is whether it’s the tools we use that are not necessarily causing us to forget but preventing us from making memories with/within them
+One thought: the tools I'm using to consume are not necessarily causing me to forget, but preventing me from making memories with/within them.

-because these tools do not encode a revisiting practice, I wonder the extent to which this forgetting is simply our brains s offloading something from our short term memories but without the reminder / prompt to revisit, maybe it’s easy to assume the memory is no longer there

-And so this fear/thought perpetuates itself

-Perhaps i / people stat to assume this is actually us that is breaking.
-And rather than asking more / differently from the tools themselves, we carry the responsibility for the perceived loss and that doesn’t feel good
+They are all flow.
+They afford saving without a complimentary process for making meaning.
+They default to newness, feeds.
+No spontaneous encounters.
+I see something resonant, save it somewhere, offload it from my short-term memory, and get back to scrolling without ever encountering that thing again.
+So, it remains unconnected, unlinked, and quickly fades away unsopported by a lattice of links.

+Memory gone.

+I have more to say here, but the important thing to me in this moment is the freedom from thinking that it is me who is breaking.
+It is not me.
+It is the tools themselves and I need more from them.